Share

 Liver dysfunction can occur in various settings, such as acute-on-chronic liver failure, post-hepatectomy liver failure (PHLF), and acute liver failure.

-Building a vital bridge with CytoSorb
+Building a bridge with CytoSorb

 CytoSorb Therapy may support the management of liver dysfunction: